 Burial or Cremation Services

-Our society has taken the path of Cremation as a more popular choice a long way, since 1968 when the number of cremations exceeded burials for the first time, current figures suggest around 75% of all funerals are now cremations.
+Society has taken the path of Cremation as a more popular choice, since 1968 when the number of cremations exceeded burials for the first time, current figures suggest around 75% of all funerals are now cremations.

 From your first call into Barrington‘s we can guide you with choices and costs and advise on which way to go.